Bob Dylan Center Tulsa, OK

 JudgingEssays will be reviewed by a panel of educators, community leaders, and center staff members.
 The top five candidates will be interviewed at their school prior to the final winners being selected.

-Notification/Recognition of WinnersWinning entries will be published on the Bob Dylan Center website, and first- and second-place winners will receive cash prizes of $5,000 and $1,000, respectively.
-Winners also will be acknowledged and take part in a brief ceremony at Cain’s Ballroom on Saturday, May 25, immediately followed by a concert with Mavis Staples.
-Up to 10 additional runners-up will receive a pair of tickets to the event.
+Notification/Recognition of WinnersWinning entries will be published on the Bob Dylan Center website, and first-and second-place winners will receive cash prizes of $5,000 and $1,000, respectfully.
+Winners will also be acknowledged in a brief ceremony at an event at Guthrie Green on April 5; confirmation of attendance is required by March 28.

 SUBMISSION